Mesmaroth/discord-HathorBot/README.md

   - `setgame [name]`: Sets the name of the game the bot is playing
   - `setinit [command]`: Sets the initial command the bot needs to enter commands e.g The "." in ".play"
   - `reports`: View reports that have been filed
+  - `delreports`: Clear any reports that have been read
   - `exit`: disconnects bot from discord

 ### General